ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 You should adapt this list to your needs.
 Note that `svg` images are blocked because they may contain JavaScript code.
 If you opt to allow them, make sure you take steps to mitigate the risk.

-The default list of blocked file types contains: `hta htm html jar js jse pgif phar php php3 php4 php5 phps phpt pht phtml svg swf xhtm xhtml`
+The default list of blocked file types contains: `hta htm html jar js jse pgif phar php php3 php4 php5 phps phpt pht phtml svg swf xhtm xhtml`.

 ### Block execution of scripts in `var` directory